 Our SENCO is Mrs Amy Newman (years 5&6).
 She is a qualified teacher and has 9 years' experience in this role.
-She achieved the National Award in Special Educational Needs Coordination in 2016.
+She achieved the National Award in Special Educational Needs Co-ordination in 2016.
 Mrs Diane Grey is temporary SENCO for years 7&8.
 She is a qualified teacher and acting Executive Headteacher.
+Mrs Christina Black is the SEN Governor.